Reddish tuco-tuco

 It lives in colonies in areas with suitably soft, dry soil.
 Both undisturbed and disturbed areas provide suitable habitat.
 Its conservation status is assessed as "Least Concern" by the IUCN.

+Budin's tuco-tuco

+Budin's tuco-tuco (Ctenomys budini) was formerly considered a distinct species, endemic to southeast Jujuy Province in northwest Argentina, suspected to be threatened.
+However, the IUCN and ASM currently view it as a subspecies of C. frater.
+It was named after Emilio Budin, an Argentine specimen collector who worked with Oldfield Thomas.